 Typically fat is taken from the thighs to be used for the fat transfer, but some patients desire the fat to be injected into their thighs to enhance their thigh’s volume so they can achieve their ideal figure.

 The cost of a fat transfer procedure in Dallas can range hugely depending on which areas are undergoing liposuction and where the patient desires a fat transfer.
-For example, a fat transfer to the lips will require very minimal fat whereas a Brazilian butt lift procedure is far more extensive and therefore a much more expensive procedure.
+For example, a fat transfer to the lips will require minimal fat, whereas a Brazilian butt lift procedure is far more extensive and, therefore, a much more expensive procedure.
 RealSelf states that the cost for a facial fat transfer can cost between $50 and $12,000.
 This huge range for just facial fat transfer shows how much the cost of your procedure can vary depending on many factors including: